About Ranchito Feliz

 ***There is only one location for an RV and one location for a trailer, the rest are sites designed for folks who drive or walk in and have a tent.

 This secluded location has a small town of about 75 (Cannonville) three miles/5 k distant where there is a small store, gas, and a Grand Staircase-Escalante National Monument Visitor Center.
-And, bonus, the campground has potable water, a place to wash dishes or clean fish, and cell phone service.
+And, bonus, the campground has potable water, a place to wash dishes or clean fish, and cell phone service is getting better.
 The ranch is an off the grid, passive/active solar voltaic, so no electricity.

 The views are spectacular from any site where the xeroscaped landscape uses indigenous material and plants to complement the quintessential Pinyon/Juniper ecosystem the campground sits in.
 On three sides you are surrounded by red cliffs in the Carmel Formation which can give shelter from wind and sun, but campers can also look out over the Paria River (you can hear the river from camp as well as its amphibians) which runs south in front of the property and eventually meets the Colorado River at Lee’s Ferry where most put-in to raft the Grand Canyon.
 Looking north, one sees the meaning of the term “Grand Staircase” by viewing The Entrada, Tropic Shale, Straight Cliffs, Wahweap, Kaiparowits, and Pink Limestone Formations capped by late Tertiary Volcanism; or, the “steps” of Promise Rock, Sand Point, Powell Point, and the Aquarius Plateau (highest forested mesa in North America at over eleven thousand feet.).